-Clumsiness, difficulty picking up objects, or both
+Clumsiness, problems picking up objects, or both

 Shaking or trembling

-Tingling or pain in the feet
+Tingling, numbness, or pain in the hands and feet

-see your doctor for a diagnosis.
+problems.
+So always see your healthcare provider for a diagnosis.

 How can I cope with nerve and muscle problems?

-nerve and muscle problems related to chemotherapy:
+muscle problems related to chemotherapy:

-or hot.
+sharp or hot.
 Handle objects with care.